Munzer9494/Project_2_Potential_Onshore_wind_to_H2/README.md

 ## Overview

 This repository estimates spatially resolved onshore wind suitability and derives hydrogen supply potential and costs.
-It combines raster/vector GIS processing with engineering and other optimization models.
+It combines raster/vector GIS processing with engineering and other stochastic & optimization models.

 **Core steps**